CIRCULAR COLORADO

 Alice Havill

-Alice is a Business Fellow in the Breakthrough Energy Fellows Program, where she supports innovation teams that are working to develop and commercialize groundbreaking climate technologies needed to achieve net-zero emissions by 2050.
-The Fellows program is part of the Breakthrough Energy network, founded by Bill Gates.
 Alice has a passion for developing teams, businesses, and technologies that transform emerging social and environmental needs into market-based opportunities.
 Companies she has worked with include LanzaTech Inc. and Vartega Inc. She also spent time in venture capital with the Colorado Impact Fund.
 Alice holds a Bachelor of Engineering in Chemical and Materials from the University of Auckland and a Master of Business Administration with a concentration in Corporate Finance from the University of Denver.

 Adam Hill